 By default, all miners are directed to Antpool, which is a part of the BitMain Corporation.
 The company has a number of Bitcoin mining farms located in China and Iceland, most of which are not available for viewing for “customer protection and security reasons”.
 They do claim that they currently own the world’s largest Bitcoin mining farm.

-Final verdict – which one is the best cloud mining platform?
+Final verdict – which one is the best cloud mining contracts?

 Before we wrap this up, one important remark to highlight: